 If you don’t want to feed your cat an entirely wet food diet for cost reasons, then it would be a good idea to at least offer them a partial wet food diet for health reasons.
 For example, you could feed them a partial can in the morning, and then make up the rest of their calories using the corresponding dry food option in the evening.
 This allows you to make sure your cat is getting more liquids without breaking the bank if cost is a concern for you.

 This low carbohydrate diet for cats is made of freeze dried meats and choice veggies.
 Most of the common allergy vectors are not present here, and it focuses on a single protein source.
 The manufacturer has also added pumpkin which is a great food item to settle sensitive stomachs.
 That makes this an excellent addition to our list and a solid choice if you’re looking for a highly digestible food.

 As this is a freeze dried item, you’ll want to add water to it to make it into a sort of wet food for your cat.
 This gives it a better moisture content than feeding a dry food, and freeze dried meats are often very palatable to cats if your kitty is a picky eater.
 All of Stella and Chewy’s recipes are 98% meat, and they have added probiotics, the good gut bacteria needed for digestion health.
-Interested in seeing the full ingredients list?
-Make a quick hop this way to see everything you need to know about this food.

 While these are our top picks, you should keep in mind that your animal is an individual.
 Tending to their digestive woes might not be a quick fix, and you may need to try more than one food before you find a brand that works well for them.
 Once you start using a limited diet like the ones above though it becomes much easier to begin weeding out bad ingredients and getting to the root of the problem.